schafric/MFF-NSWI041/1/seminar-work.md

 `Subject` is a system entity, which identifies educational subject (such as Combinatorics, Mathematical analysis, etc.).

-`Room` is an entity, which describes and identifies physical room.
+`Room` is an entity, which describes and identifies physical room in the university building.

-`Schedule sheet` is a virtual placeholder with unique identifier, which interconnects a subject and student capacity.
-These entities are created based on estimated interest of the students.
+`Schedule sheet` is a virtual placeholder with unique identifier, which identifies a pair of subject and student capacity, ex.
+0x654494 <->
+(Mathematical Analysis 1, 24).
+These entities are created based on estimated students' interest.

+`Schedule triple` is any (schedule sheet, room, time span) triple, where time span contains two time stamps symbolizing start and finish of an event.

-`Schedule` is a finite set of triples (timetable, room, time span).
-A schedule is considered as invalid if there is a triple with overlapping time spans.
+`Schedule` is a finite set of schedule triples.
+A schedule is considered as invalid if there is a pair of triples with overlapping time spans.
 Otherwise, the schedule is considered as valid.

+`Central schedule` is a valid schedule is being created for the upcoming semester by a `planner`.

+`Student schedule` is a valid or invalid schedule for the upcoming semester formed by a `student`.

 `Standard operations` on a system entity are creating, modifying, removing and viewing.

 ## Functional Requirements

 This section specifies the functional requirements.

 Requirements are divided on two parts, user and system.
 User requirements cover users' imminent needs and wishes.
 Subsequent system requirements discuss previously introduced in greater detail and also cover constraints arisen from the problem domain.

+Certain requirements repeatedly appear in different contexts.
+For instance, the ability to create and modify subject is a user requirement as well as ability of an actor `planner`.

 ### User requirements

-TODO...

 An entity of any schedule is an interconnection of two notions scheduling sheet and room by time span.